basnijholt/nijho.lt/content/post/dotfiles/index.md

 ## Why Open Source Now?

+I have maintained my dotfiles for many years in a private repository.
 Sharing this setup feels like a natural step for a few reasons:

 1.  **Giving Back:** I've learned a lot from countless other dotfiles repos and articles shared by the community.
 It feels right to contribute my own approach.